dxoverdy/Alpha2MQTT/Alpha2MQTT/README.txt

 Writing:
 =======
 The AlphaESS documentation mentions two methods to write to registers, "Write Single Register" and "Write Data Register."
 Alpha2MQTT supports both.
 That said, when I started developing Alpha2MQTT I presumed Write Single Register was an easier way to write a two-byte register, requiring only a value, however my inverter never responds to any Write Single Register request.
-The documentation on how to make a request and obtain the response is below, however it is only provided as 'Guidance.'
+The documentation on how to make a request and obtain the response is below, however it is only provided as guidance.
 Write Data Register works with any two or four byte register and so for me, for my Smile B3 at least, is the go-to function.